usnistgov/git-novice-MSE/_episodes/08-collab.md

 {: .language-bash}

 ~~~
-It is so a planet!
+Pluto is cold and rocky.
 ~~~
 {: .output}